-As Waterford embraces the future, its fire services must continue to evolve and potentially into a modern Emergency Services and First Responder Organization, ready to address a broader range of public safety needs.
-As noted earlier, such a change may warrant a charter update.
+As Waterford embraces the future, its fire service must continue to evolve and potentially grow into a modern Emergency Services and First Responder Organization, ready to address a broader range of public safety needs.
+As noted earlier, such a change may warrant ordinance revisions and a charter update.
 A suitable name could be Waterford Fire and Rescue.